shammakh2/Uniprot-biopython/README.md

     pipenv run python uniplot.py list

 <h5>3.
+Average length of the proteins</h5>
-Average sequence length of the proteins in the database</h5>
+The following command can be used to find the average length of all the protein sequences in the database

+    pipenv run python uniplot.py average

 <h5>4.
 Representing Data using charts </h5>
+If you want to see the average protein length of different taxanomy levels, you can use the command below to have the data in form of a barchart

 ***Note**: These processes will take longer for larger data files as a the program has to load the data*